 Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2014). (*These authors contributed equally).
 Activity-Dependent Regulation of K+ Channel Genes mediate the Expression of Homeostatic Intrinsic Plasticity.
 In preparation.

 Lee KY and Chung HJ (2014).
 NMDA receptors and L-type voltage-gated Ca2+ channels mediate the expression of bidirectional homeostatic intrinsic plasticity in cultured hippocampal neurons.
-Neuroscience, Under revision.
+Neuroscience, In press.

 Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2014). (*These authors contributed equally).
 Polarized Axonal Surface Expression of Neuronal KCNQ Potassium Channels is Regulated by Calmodulin Interaction with KCNQ2 Subunit.
-PLos One, Under revision.
+PLos One, In press.

 Chung HJ (2014).
 Role of calmodulin in neuronal Kv7/KCNQ potassium channels and epilepsy.
 Frontiers in Biology.
 (DOI) 10.1007/s11515-014-1305-3